 The Trustees' policy is to review the level of reserves on a regular basis and to maintain a base which will provide a stable footing for the Foundation's continued activities while at the same time ensuring that excessive funds are not accumulated.
-During the year the Foundation was lucky enough to receive a major donation of Restricted funds as well as many smaller donations which taken all together come to more than one hundred and nine thousand pounds.
+During the year the Foundation was lucky enough to receive major donations of both Unrestricted and Restricted funds, as well as many smaller donations, which taken all together come to over one hundred and five thousand pounds.
 This generosity allows the Foundation to continue with all its work including the planned but urgent maintenance on the Chapel building.
 The Trustees are most grateful for all of these donations.